mickkn/calibre_metadata_mofibo/README.md

-# calibre_metadata_mofibo
+# Calibre METADATA from Mofibo.dk
-Metadata pluging for Calibre scraping mofibo
+Calibre plugin for fetching metadata from http://www.mofibo.dk